shawon3719/Laravel_8_Sanctum_Auth_API/README.md

 ## Laravel 8 Auth API using Sanctum.
-Basic Laravel 6 Authentication API using Sanctum.
+Laravel 8 Authentication API using Sanctum.

 ----